darianstlex/efx-forms/README.md

   $dirties: Store<{ [name: string]: boolean }>;
   // Form reset - resets form and all fields
   reset: Event<void>;
-  // Form submit - callback will be called with form values if form is valid
+  // Form submit - callback will be called with form values if form is valid,
   // if callback returns promise reject with errors, will highlight them in the form
   submit: (args: { cb, skipClientValidation }) => Promise<IFormErrors>;
   // Form config - getter / setter